MichaelB7/Hawkeye/README.md

 These files may be redistributed and/or modified without restrictions.

 Currently the second strongest open source chess engine available for the Mac behind Stockfish.
-Plays very strong chess at time 75 sec base with 1.50 sec inc.
+Plays very strong chess at time control of  75 sec base with 1.50 sec increment:

+(excerpt from tourney)
-]1520 of 3800 games completed...
+1520 of 3800 games completed...
 time control: 7500+150
 Date: 07/10/16 : 12:49:18
 Rank Name                       Elo    +    - Games   Score